Small Brewers Relief

 Having carefully considered both sides of the arguments CAMRA continues to believe that the Small Brewers’ Relief Scheme is vital to a thriving beer market, and to ensuring choice for consumers.
 However, we do not believe that removing relief from the smallest brewers should not happen without broad industry consensus and that the Government should publish evidence of how it arrived at the preferred approach of lowering the point at which a brewery receives the full relief from 5,000HL to 2,100HL .
 We do however remain committed to campaigning for an increase in the top threshold for relief to 200,000HL.

-Please consider signing the petition and sharing it with friends and family – if 100,000 people sign it, it will be considered for debate in Parliament.
 We want to make sure that there are no avoidable losses in the numbers of breweries in the UK, so that pub goers get more choice at the bar.